Non-citizen suffrage in the United States: 21st century

 Turnout by non-citizens has been very low (sometimes less than 0.5% of voters) in cities where non-citizen voting is legal only for some local elections, with some non-citizens expressing fear that about the spotlight and backlash and fear around how voting might hurt their application to become citizens.

 District of Columbia (Local elections)

 Non-citizen voting for anyone residing in the District at least 30 days was enacted on February 23, 2023.
 Non-citizen residents of DC may vote in local matters (such as mayor or referendums) but they may not vote in federal elections (such as US president or DC's house delegate).
 As of April 30, 2024, out of 450,070 registered voters, 372 were noncitizens.

 Maryland (Local elections)

+Municipalities in Maryland that allow non-citizen suffrage.

 Maryland ended noncitizen voting rights for state and federal elections in 1851, but its constitution recognizes the autonomy of local municipalities and localities on the subject.
 Localities with non-citizen voting in local elections include: